 Package name Remarks

 alsa-lib -

 audit-libs -

 dstat Required when using parallel scan.

+gdb Required to run FJQSS.

 glibc -

 glibc.i686 -

+iputils Required for Mirroring Controller.

 libgcc -

-1.1 .
-Provides collation support.
+libicu Provides collation support.

-libicu Install 50.x.
+Holcu Install 50.x.

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

-llvm Version 5.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-toolset -7 llvm-libs" published in Red Hat Software Collections.
+llvm Versions 9.0.x, or 5.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

+Install the package that contains libLLVM-9.so, or libLLVM-5.so.

+For example, version 9.0.x of "llvm-libs" published with Application Streams includes libLLVM-9.so.

+By default, version 5.0.x is used.

+Package name Remarks

+If you use a version other than 5.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

+For example, use llvmjit-vsn9 when using version 9.0.x.

 FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-Package name Remarks

-runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.16.

 python3 Required when using PL/Python based on Python 3.
 Install 3.7.x.

 redhat-lsb -

+rsync Required when using Pgpool-II.

+sysstat Required when using FJQSS.
+Set up the sar command after installation.

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.5.

 unzip -

 xz-libs -

 zlib -

-- The following packages are required for operations on RHEL8.1.
+- The following packages are required for operations on RHEL8.